petros-d/docs/cloud/resource-reference-aws.md

 Keep in mind that leveraging ephemeral storage is not recommended and can be a risk to task resilience.
 If you need to pass significant data between Airflow tasks, we recommend using an [XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) such as AWS S3 or Google Cloud Storage (GCS).
 For more information and best practices, read our Airflow Guide on [Passing Data Between Airflow Tasks](https://www.astronomer.io/guides/airflow-passing-data-between-tasks).

 :::

+### RDS Instance Type

+Astronomer Cloud supports a variety of AWS RDS instance types.
+Instance types comprise of varying combinations of CPU, memory, storage, and networking capacity.
+The databases from all Deployments running on a single Cluster are powered by the RDS instance specified during the Cluster creation or modification process.

+For detailed information on each instance type, reference [AWS documentation](https://aws.amazon.com/ec2/instance-types/).
+If you're interested in a node type that is not on this list, reach out to [Astronomer Support](https://support.astronomer.io).
+Not all instance types are supported in all AWS regions.

+**db.r5**

+- db.r5.large
+- db.r5.xlarge (_default_)
+- db.r5.2xlarge
+- db.r5.4xlarge
+- db.r5.8xlarge
+- db.r5.12xlarge
+- db.r5.16xlarge
+- db.r5.24xlarge

+**db.m5**

+- db.m5.large
+- db.m5.xlarge
+- db.m5.2xlarge
+- db.m5.4xlarge
+- db.m5.8xlarge
+- db.m5.12xlarge
+- db.m5.16xlarge
+- db.m5.24xlarge